Sajjon/swift/docs/EmbeddedSwift/UserManual.md

 ### Building Swift firmware for an embedded target

-To build Swift firmware (for now ingnoring integration with SDKs, libraries and other pre-existing C code), we can use the `-target` argument to specify the CPU architecture.
+To build Swift firmware (for now ignoring integration with SDKs, libraries and other pre-existing C code), we can use the `-target` argument to specify the CPU architecture.
 The target triple also decides whether the output object file will be an ELF file, or a Mach-O. For example:

 ```bash
 # To build an ARMv7 Mach-O object file: